Martin Lawrence: Relationships and family

 Lawrence was engaged to actress Lark Voorhies in 1993.
 He married Miss Virginia USA, Patricia Southall, in 1995.
 Lawrence and Southall have a daughter, Jasmine Page (born January 15, 1996).
 They divorced in 1997, and Lawrence began a relationship with Shamicka Gibbs.
-Lawrence and Gibbs have two daughters, Iyanna Faith (born November 9, 2000) and Amara Trinity (born August 20, 2002) After over ten years together they married on July 10, 2010, at Lawrence's Beverly Hills home.
+Lawrence and Gibbs have two daughters, Iyanna Faith (born November 9, 2000) and Amara Trinity (born August 20, 2002).
+After over ten years together they married on July 10, 2010, at Lawrence's Beverly Hills home.
 Actors Eddie Murphy and Denzel Washington were among the 120 wedding guests; On April 25, 2012, Lawrence filed for divorce from Gibbs, citing irreconcilable differences and asking for joint legal and physical custody of the children.

 Lawrence owns a farm near Purcellville, Virginia.
 For several years, he owned a large mansion in the Beverly Park community in Beverly Hills, where he wedded Gibbs.
 However, following their divorce, the property was available for lease at $200,000 per month in June 2012.
 In 2013, the property was up for sale for $26.5 million, and eventually he sold it for $17.2 million to Bruce Makowsky, buying an Encino, Los Angeles property for $6.63 million.

-In May 2025, Lawrence's daughter Jasmine married Murphy's son, Eric Murphy.
+In May 2025, Lawrence's daughter Jasmine married Eddie Murphy's son, Eric Murphy.